acend/kubernetes-basics-training/content/en/docs/03.0/_index.en.md

 For details about your credentials to log in, ask your teacher.
 {{% /alert %}}

-Login into the Rancher WebGUI choose the desired cluster.
+Login into the Rancher Web console choose the desired cluster.

 On the cluster dashboard you find top right a button with `Kubeconfig File`.
 Save the config file into your homedirectory `.kube/config`.
 Verify afterwards if `kubectl` works correctly e.g. with `kubectl version`